 General.
 Perpetual US Services, LLC, doing business as PGIA (the "Adviser" or "Perpetual-PGIA"), a Delaware limited liability company organized in 2020, serves as the investment adviser to the Funds and is registered with the SEC as an investment adviser.
 The Adviser's principal place of business is 155 North Wacker Drive, Suite 4250, Chicago, Illinois 60606.
 Perpetual US Services, LLC is an indirect subsidiary of Perpetual Limited, located in Australia.
-As of December 31, 2022, the Adviser had approximately \$360 million in assets under management.
+As of December 31, 2023, the Adviser had approximately \$528 million in assets under management.

 The Adviser makes investment decisions for the Funds and continuously reviews, supervises and administers each Fund's investment program.
 In addition, the Adviser oversees Barrow, Hanley, Mewhinney & Strauss, LLC (the "Sub-Adviser" or "Barrow Hanley") to ensure the Sub-Adviser's compliance with the investment policies and guidelines of the Funds and monitors the Sub-Adviser's adherence to its investment styles.
-The Board supervises the Adviser and the Sub-adviser and establishes policies that the Adviser and the Sub-Adviser must follow in their management activities.
+The Board oversees the Adviser and the Sub-Adviser must follow in their management activities.

 Advisory Agreement.
 The Trust and the Adviser have entered into an investment advisory agreement (the "Advisory Agreement") with respect to the Funds.
-Under the Advisory Agreement, the Adviser serves as the investment adviser and makes investment decisions for each Fund and continuously reviews, supervises and administers the investment program of each Fund, subject to the supervision of, and policies established by, the Board.
+Under the Advisory Agreement, the Adviser serves as the investment adviser and makes investment decisions for each Fund and continuously reviews, supervises and administers the investment program of each Fund, subject to the oversight of, and policies established by, the Board.